alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Our timeliness SLO is defined as the maximum delay of delivering an hourly bucket of data.
 Delivery delay is calculated as the time difference between when the bucket was delivered and the earliest theoretical time the bucket could have been closed.

 Timeliness of data delivery is the metric we use to evaluate the performance of our data pipelines.
 To measure and visualize timeliness, we use a tool called Datamon, our internal data monitoring tool that was built around the notion of hourly buckets.
 Figure 13-8 shows a typical Datamon UI.
 Each green rectangle (in grayscale, the vast majority of the rectangles) represents an on-time hourly bucket.
-Gray rectangles (clustered here on the righthand side) indicate buckets that have not been delivered, while red rectangles (3 dark rectangles on the very top row) indicate buckets that weren’t delivered within the required SLO.
+Gray rectangles (clustered here on the righthand side) indicate buckets that have not been delivered, while red rectangles (3 dark rectangles on the very top row) indicate buckets that weren't delivered within the required SLO.
 Days when all hours were successfully delivered are shown as a single green rectangle.

 To help us prioritize delivery of events during an incident, our event delivery

-System’s timeliness SLO is split into three priority tiers: high, normal, and low.
+System's timeliness SLO is split into three priority tiers: high, normal, and low.
 Our customers configure to the appropriate tier for their event type.

 ### Skewness